 SU Walk is a stand alone software Windows program.
 It imports SketchUp models and allows you to create key frame based animations.
 SU Walk also includes a SketchUp plug-in for adding realistic reflections, lights, bumps and other photo-realistic properties to your SketchUp model.
 If you want reflections and lights in your photo-realistic animation, you must add these properties to SketchUp using the SU Walk's SketchUp plug-in.
 After these are added to the SketchUp model, import the model to SU Walk.
 The reflection, material and light properties are then displayed in SU Walk in real time and you can build your photo-realistic animation quickly.

 Like many rendering and animation software programs, SU Walk utilizes the computer's GPU to make reflection and light calculations.
 If your computer is a old or under powered, you may want to switch to non-photo-realistic mode.
 In photo-realistic mode, SU Walk needs a GPU that supports Shader Model 3.0 which most current PCs support.
 If you have a lower end notebook not designed for graphics or are using an older PC, you may need to run SU Walk in non-photo-realistic mode.

-Go to the Free Trial page and download To install this version, uninstall all previous versions first (if you have previous versions installed.)
+To install this version, uninstall all previous versions first (if you have previous versions installed.)

+Download the correct install file for SketchUp 7 or 8.
 Click on the install file.
 SU Walk will get installed here - c:\Program files (or program files x86)\Google\Google SketchUp 8 (or 7)\plugins\su-walk\.
 A desktop icon will be created and placed on your Desktop.

 To uninstall SU Walk, go to the c:\Program files (or program files x86)\Google\Google SketchUp 8 (or 7)\plugins\su-walk\.
 Click on the Unins000.exe or Uninstall the Windows Start button and go to SU Walk.